Rishi2795/Shrubyvore/README.md

 # Shrubyvore
-Shrubyvore Project Overview: Gardening Guide Website Greenify is a gardening-based guide website designed to help users grow their green thumbs by providing valuable information about indoor and outdoor plants.
+Shrubyvore Project Overview: Gardening Guide Website Shrubyvore is a gardening-based guide website designed to help users grow their green thumbs by providing valuable information about indoor and outdoor plants.
 It features a user-friendly interface with personalized content to guide users in their gardening journey.

 Pages and Features:
 Registration & Login Pages: